Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Limitations

-One prerequisite for carrying out \textbf{Polyglot or Not} is access to the full schedule of vocabulary-level token score probabilities generated when an LLM synthesizes text.
-For this reason, researchers in related inquiries typically work with fully open-source LLMs available from NLP hubs such as Hugging Face \cite{jiangXFACTRMultilingualFactual2020, mengLocatingEditingFactual2022, dongCalibratingFactualKnowledge2022a}.
-Closed-source LLMs, meanwhile, lack this transparency rendering their generated texts resistant to analysis.
-Notably, OpenAI’s GPT-3 API\footnote{\href{https://platform.openai.com/docs/api-reference/completions}{https://platform.openai.com/docs/api-reference/completions}} only surfaces the probabilities of the 5 most likely next tokens, a functionality which \citet{hendrycksMeasuringMassiveMultitask2021} leveraged to apply GPT-3 to their evaluation task.
-We submitted a request for this limit to be raised through the official channel OpenAI provides --- a fully automated, chat-bot customer service agent --- and we have yet to receive a response.
-What's more, the GPT-4 API nixed\footnote{\href{https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/cognitive-services/openai/includes/chat-markup-language.md}{https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/cognitive-services/openai/includes/chat-markup-language.md}} this functionality entirely, thwarting an important avenue for research into their newest foundation model and adding an additional layer of opacity into how their systems produce results \cite{openaiGPT4TechnicalReport2023}.
-Unfortunately, as it stands today, the largest foundation models from other research consortiums such as DeepMind’s Gopher \cite{raeScalingLanguageModels2022}, Google’s LaMDA \cite{thoppilanLaMDALanguageModels2022}, and Huawei’s PanGu-Sigma \cite{renPanGuSigmaTrillion2023} are all proprietary.
+One prerequisite for carrying out the test is access to the full schedule of vocabulary-level token score probabilities generated when an LLM synthesizes text.
+For this reason, researchers in related inquiries typically work with fully open-source models with weights uploaded to the Hugging Face model hub \cite{jiangXFACTRMultilingualFactual2020, dongCalibratingFactualKnowledge2022a, mengLocatingEditingFactual2022}.
+Proprietary models, meanwhile, lack this transparency rendering their generated texts resistant to analysis.
+Notably, OpenAI’s GPT-3 API only surfaces the probabilities of the 5 most likely next tokens, a functionality which \citet{hendrycksMeasuringMassiveMultitask2021} leveraged to apply GPT-3 to their evaluation task.
+We submitted a request for this limit to be raised through OpenAI's official channel --- a fully automated, chat-bot customer service agent --- and we have yet to receive a response.
+What's more, the GPT-4 API nixed the reporting of token probabilities \textit{entirely} (as of this writing), thwarting an important avenue for research into their newest foundation model and adding an additional layer of opacity into how their systems produce results \cite{openaiGPT4TechnicalReport2023}.
+Likewise, as things stands today, the largest (parameter-wise) foundation models from other research consortiums such as DeepMind’s Gopher \cite{raeScalingLanguageModels2022}, Google’s LaMDA \cite{thoppilanLaMDALanguageModels2022}, and Huawei’s PanGu-Sigma \cite{renPanGuSigmaTrillion2023} are all proprietary.